Ionian Islands Greece- Island Hopping, Routes, Itineraries & Beaches

 Navagio Beach

-Navagio (Shipwreck) Beach: The most famous beach on the island, and the rest of Greece, this unique white sand shore can only be reached by boat.
-The imposing landscape is enhanced by the dramatic towering cliffs that embrace the bay, while the old, abandoned shipwreck that gives its name to the beach has become a must stop for pictures when spending your day in the area.
+Navagio (Shipwreck) Beach: The most famous beach on the island and the rest of Greece, this unique white sand shore can only be reached by boat.
+The imposing landscape is enhanced by the dramatic towering cliffs that embrace the bay, while the old, abandoned shipwreck that gives its name to the beach has become a must-stop for pictures when spending your day in the area.

 Banana Beach: Authentically family-friendly, this is a great organized beach, less than 15 km from Zakynthos Town, where it is possible to swim and give water sports a try.
 The shore is quite long and ample, which provides you with the idea that Banana Beach is never crowded, even during the peak of the summer.

 Laganas Beach: No article about Zakynthos can be complete if there is no mention to Laganas.
-Since Laganas is the busiest beach resort on the island, it is really popular among all kinds of travelers.
+Since Laganas is the busiest beach resort on the island, it is popular among all travelers.
 This beach features a diving club and organized facilities and is suitable for solo travelers, families, and couples alike.
 It offers the possibility to have an active holiday thanks to the many water sports facilities and rest and relax by the sea.

 Lefkada Island